operatortwo/Midi_File/README.md

 - convert Delta-Times to absolute time (in player ticks)

 After StartPlayer() the player runs through the lists oft TrackEvents and raises OutShortMsg events.
-It is then up to the main application to send the Midi-messages to the output port.
+It's then up to the main application to send the Midi-messages to the Midi output port.